TonyWu1201/LuaSTG-Architecture-Design/draft/en/Boss Scene System.md

 1. `Boss Entity`: An instantiated object of `Boss Style`, responsible for rendering the boss’s appearance, handling attack detection, and executing animations, sound effects, and other logic in response to events.
 2. `Boss Scene Controller`: Manages the logic of the entire boss scene as a singleton, controlling the creation, destruction, and transitions of bosses, among other operations.

+#### Additional Components

+1. `Health Bar`, `Info Nameplate`, and Other Boss Info Components: Independent rendering information components with predefined styles, updated by actively calling methods to pass data changes for display.
+2. `Dialog System` + `Dialog Character` + `Dialog Balloon` / `Dialog Box`: An independent dialogue system for creating and managing dialogue components, enabling dialogue presentation by adding characters and balloons or dialog boxes.

 ## Detailed Explanation